aau-claaudia/hpc/docs/index.md

 -   __Strato__

-    Strato is based on servers with CPU and GPU components that enable you to solve both generic and specific computational problems using virtual machines that you can configure yourself.
+    Built on a Linux-based system, Strato supports data-driven research that requires enhanced processing power with both CPU and GPU capabilities.

     [:octicons-arrow-right-24: About Strato](/strato/)